These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • more abruptly than the night,

-• soaring from the deep blue sea,
+• rising out of the deep blue sea,

 • using huge talons to stay the earth.